denal05/docker-compose-plain-vanilla-magento-2.4/README.md

     docker ps

-After starting the docker container, create the directory /var/www/m2.4, run the composer command to fetch the Magento composer project, and then run the command to install Magento via CLI.
-See below for details.
+To troubleshoot, check the docker container logs:

+    docker logs m2.4

 Prerequisites:
 1. Add information to your /ets/hosts file
 1. Generate a self-signed SSL certificate or use the [Let's Encrypt certbot](https://letsencrypt.org/)
 1. Create the local directory /var/www/m2.4/pub/

+After doing the prerequisites, such as creating the directory /var/www/m2.4, start the docker containers, get inside the m2.4 docker container, run the composer command to fetch the Magento composer project, and then run the command to install Magento via CLI.
+See section [#installing-magento-in-your-local-docker-container](#installing-magento-in-your-local-docker-container)

 ## Important Notes